markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 - Remove the `margin-top` declaration from `.steps h3` and rename the selector to `.step h3` to tighten the relationship of the selector and make it a bit quicker for the browser to set the rule

-> IMPORTANT: The browser reads CSS selectors from right to left (or innermost element to outermost element), so given a selector of `header nav a` we can think of it as the browser saying to itself "find every `<a>` element that is inside of a `<nav>` element, but that `<nav>` element has to be in a `<header>` element."
+> **Important:** The browser reads CSS selectors from right to left (or innermost element to outermost element), so given a selector of `header nav a` we can think of it as the browser saying to itself "find every `<a>` element that is inside of a `<nav>` element, but that `<nav>` element has to be in a `<header>` element."
 This means that the browser has to do a few pass-throughs and work its way up the HTML structure to ensure the CSS styles are only being applied to those distinct `a` elements.
 >
 > While the selector `header nav a` is fine, having a whole page of that may prove not as performant as the page gets larger.
 A way to make this more performant is to provide a class to the elements you want to style and select just that class, but that could prove tedious and creating unnecessary amounts of extra HTML by adding a class attribute to every element.
 >